-Kandy is located in central province.
+Kandy is located in central province of Sri Lanka.
 It’s geographical as well as religious centre of the Island.
-We travelled there by taxi straight from Colombo airport and you pronounce its name like a sweet – “candy”.
+We traveled there by taxi straight from Colombo airport and you pronounce its name like a sweet – “candy”.
 Most definitely we started our Ceylon tour by visiting the most important person – Buddha.

 As mentioned we started our Sri Lankan trip in luxury, getting a taxi for 110km trip.
 But don’t get mistaken.
 It took 2h to get to Kandy due to condition of the roads, vehicle and traffic, also it’s very cheap.
 You definitely wouldn’t take a taxi for 2h trip in Western Europe.
 At the end of the day taxi is the fastest and easiest to organize transport from Colombo to Kandy.